awsdocs/aws-kms-developer-guide/doc_source/services-nitro-enclaves.md

   If you don’t intend to keep your enclave running or you don't want to rely on the durability of the private key in enclave memory, you should include the `CiphertextBlob` object with your encrypted data\.
 To decrypt this copy of the data key, you must send it to AWS KMS in a `Decrypt` \(`kms-decrypt`\) request\.

   You can also pass the `CiphertextBlob` object to a different enclave, and then decrypt it by calling the `kms-decrypt` \(`Decrypt`\) operation in the AWS Nitro Enclaves Development Kit\.
 This request will include the attestation document for the new enclave with a new public key\.
-AWS KMS will decrypt the data key that was encrypted under the KMS key, then re\-encrypt it under the public key of the new enclave\.
+AWS KMS will decrypt the data key that was encrypted under the AWS KMS key, then re\-encrypt it under the public key of the new enclave\.
 This data key can be decrypted only by using the corresponding private key within the new enclave\.

 ### GenerateRandom<a name="recipient-generate-random"></a>